AmnonBa/bayesian-orientation-estimation/README.md

 ══════════════════════════════════════════════════════════════════════════════

-Demos and utilities for MAP/MMSE orientation estimation on SO(3), supporting both RANDOM (Haar) and QUADRATURE grids.
+Demos and utilities for MAP/MMSE orientation estimation on SO(3), supporting both RANDOM (Haar or isotropic-Gaussian) and QUADRATURE grids.
 Includes iterative alignment and clean 3D visualization presets.

 ──────────────────────────────────────────────────────────────────────────────